StatsWithR/book/docs/02-inference-02-conjugate.md

 $$\nu^* = \frac{\nu\sigma^2 + n\bar{x}\tau^2}{\sigma^2 + n\tau^2} \text{ and } \tau^* = \sqrt{\frac{\sigma^2\tau^2}{\sigma^2 + n\tau^2}}.$$

-Let's continue from Example \@ref(ex:chemist), and suppose she wants to measure the mass of a sample of ammonium nitrate.
+Let's continue from Example \@ref(exm:chemist), and suppose she wants to measure the mass of a sample of ammonium nitrate.

 Her balance has a known standard deviation of 0.2 milligrams.
 By looking at the sample, she thinks this mass is about 10 milligrams and based on her previous experience in estimating masses, her guess has the standard deviation of 2.
 So she decides that her prior for the mass of the sample is a normal distribution with mean, 10 milligrams, and standard deviation, 2 milligrams.